modelscope/DiffSynth-Studio/README.md

 * [Stable Diffusion](https://huggingface.co/runwayml/stable-diffusion-v1-5)

 ## News

+- **December 19, 2024** We implement advanced VRAM management for HunyuanVideo, making it possible to generate videos at a resolution of 129x720x1280 using 24GB of VRAM, or at 129x512x384 resolution with just 6GB of VRAM.
+Please refer to [./examples/HunyuanVideo/](./examples/HunyuanVideo/) for more details.

 - **October 25, 2024** We provide extensive FLUX ControlNet support.
 This project supports many different ControlNet models that can be freely combined, even if their structures differ.
 Additionally, ControlNet models are compatible with high-resolution refinement and partition control techniques, enabling very powerful controllable image generation.
 See [`./examples/ControlNet/`](./examples/ControlNet/).